GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 02

-Earned inside Prompt Atlas.
+Earned inside the official GAISB community - Prompt Atlas.

 See the Path